Layla Moran: Parliamentary career

 In March 2020, Moran announced that she would be running in the 2020 leadership election.
 Moran finished in second place with 35.6% of the vote, losing to Ed Davey, the acting co-leader.

 Moran has called for a full review of the GCSE history curriculum.
 She argues that to tackle institutional racism in society, students must be taught of Britain's colonial past and the injustices that took place within it.
 In 2020 over 250,000 people signed a petition calling for 'Britain's colonial history to be made a compulsory part of the curriculum' which prompted Moran and 30 other cross-party MPs to apply greater pressure on the government to make significant changes to the history curriculum.

 In 2021, Moran was one of three MPs who successfully took legal action against the Department of Health and Social Care over contracts awarded during the COVID-19 pandemic.

 On 9 September 2024, Layla Moran was elected as Chair of the Health and Social Care Select Committee.

 Political positions

 Environment

 Moran has stated that she supports action on climate change, and in 2021 was the only Oxfordshire MP to support the Climate and Ecological Emergency Bill.
-In 2023, she campaigned against solar farms in her constituency.
+In 2023, she campaigned against solar farms in her constituency, stating that it would lead to the "permanent industrialisation of the Green Belt".